Coupled Variational Reinforcement Learning for Language Model General Reasoning: Training Dynamics of Different Sampling Ratios

 \section{Training Dynamics of Different Sampling Ratios}

-Figure~\ref{fig:ratio_dynamics} illustrates the distinct training dynamics across different sampling ratios.
-As shown in the figures, $\alpha = 0.9$ achieves higher prior reward scores, while $\alpha = 0.1$ obtains higher posterior reward scores.
-This aligns with expectations, as models trained with more prior sampling naturally perform better under prior evaluation conditions, while those trained with more posterior sampling excel under posterior evaluation conditions.
-Additionally, response lengths increase with $\alpha = 0.1$ but decrease with $\alpha = 0.9$ during training.
-This shows that posterior-dominated sampling encourages longer reasoning chains guided by answer information, while prior-dominated sampling leads to shorter responses due to stronger KL regularization pressure.
-When prior sampling dominates, the model struggles to improve reconstruction rewards and instead favors minimizing KL divergence by generating shorter responses.
-In contrast, posterior guidance enables consistent reward improvements that incentivize more detailed reasoning.
-These dynamics provide additional evidence for the effectiveness of balanced sampling strategies.
+Figure~\ref{fig:ratio_dynamics} illustrates the distinct training dynamics under different sampling ratios.
+As shown in the figure, $\alpha = 0.9$ achieves higher prior reward scores, whereas $\alpha = 0.1$ obtains higher posterior reward scores.
+This is consistent with our expectations: models trained with more prior sampling naturally perform better under prior evaluation, while those trained with more posterior sampling excel under posterior evaluation.
+In addition, response lengths increase during training when $\alpha = 0.1$ but decrease when $\alpha = 0.9$.
+This reflects the different roles of the prior and posterior distributions in \textbf{exploration} and \textbf{exploitation}.

+In particular, when $\alpha = 0.9$, the KL term in Eq.~\ref{eq:elbo} mainly optimizes the teacher distribution conditioned on student prefixes.
+This primarily encourages exploitation, i.e., learning to match the teacher distribution over answers based on the student's existing generations.
+As a result, the student distribution is encouraged to cover the answer more effectively given the reference answer and the current solution state, thereby minimizing the KL divergence to the teacher distribution, which naturally leads to shorter answers.

+In contrast, when $\alpha = 0.1$, the KL term mainly optimizes the student distribution conditioned on teacher prefixes.
+This encourages exploration by allowing the model to build on the stronger generations provided by the teacher.
+Under this setting, the KL term encourages the student distribution to explore possible states induced by teacher prefixes rather than directly converging to the answer, which results in longer answers.
+As shown in Figure~\ref{fig:sampling_ratio}, both mechanisms are important, and balancing exploration and exploitation leads to the best overall performance.